knockout/knockout/documentation/component-binding.md

  1. **Your component loaders are asked to supply the viewmodel factory and template**

-    This is an *asynchronous* process (it may involve requests to the server), and hence components are always injected asynchronously.

       * Multiple component loaders may be consulted, until the first one recognises the component name and supplies a viewmodel/template.
 This process only takes place **once per component type**, since Knockout caches the resulting definitions in memory.
       * The default component loader supplies viewmodels/templates based on [what you have registered](component-registration.html).
 If applicable, this is the phase where it requests any specified AMD modules from your AMD loader.

+    Normally, this is an *asynchronous* process.
+It may involve requests to the server.
+For API consistency, Knockout by default ensures that the loading process completes as an asynchronous callback even if the component is already loaded and cached in memory.
+For more about this, and how to allow synchronous loading, see [Controlling synchronous/asynchronous loading](component-registration.html#controlling-synchronousasynchronous-loading).

  2. **The component template is cloned and injected into the container element**